wavebreaker-lucas/esg_gp_be/README-DATA.md

 }
 ```

-The complete_form endpoint creates or updates a FormCompletionStatus record for the specific assignment.
+The simple_complete_form endpoint creates or updates a FormCompletionStatus record for the specific assignment.

 ##### Simple Complete Form (Manual Override)
 Allows a user to directly mark a form as complete or incomplete: